argoproj/argo-workflows/docs/upgrading.md

 The Prometheus `/metrics` endpoint now has TLS enabled by default.
 To disable this set `metricsConfig.secure` to `false`.

+### Removed Swagger UI

+The Swagger UI has been removed from the `/apidocs` page.
+It has been replaced with a link to the [Swagger UI in the versioned documentation](swagger.md) and download links for the OpenAPI spec and JSON schema.

 ### JSON templating fix

 When returning a map or array in an expression, you would get a Golang representation.